fictionco/fiction/@apps/factor-site/docs/content/preRender/index.md

 ## Endpoint Server

-If you'd like to have server-oriented functionality but still host your application statically&mdash;i.e. JAMStack&mdash; then you'll want to set up an "endpoint" server in production.
+If you'd like to have server-oriented functionality but still host your application statically&mdash;i.e. JamStack&mdash; then you'll want to set up an "endpoint" server in production.

 For a guide on deploying your endpoint server, check out the [server docs](./server).